mathie/mathie.github.io/_posts/2005/2005-08-03-boosting-mac-os-x.markdown

 using darwin ;
 {% endhighlight %}

 I've created an extra file for Boost.build v2 so that using Boost is easier.
 I'm not a Jam expert, so it's probably very wrong, but it does <em>appear</em> to work.
-Take <a href="/dist/boost.jam" title="Using Boost.build for applications with Boost">boost.jam</a> and place it in <code>${BOOST_BUILD_PATH}/tools/boost.jam</code>.
+Take [boost.jam](/dist/boost.jam) and place it in <code>${BOOST_BUILD_PATH}/tools/boost.jam</code>.
 Now let's create ourselves a very quick project to demo it works.
 Create a directory to put the project in, change to that directory and create an empty file to tell Jam this is the project root:

 {% highlight bash %}
 mathie@Tandoori:tmp$ mkdir boostdemo